RebornBeat/BGP-X/README.md

 **BGP-X** is a router-level privacy overlay network and inter-protocol domain router.
 It runs on your network router and protects all connected devices transparently — or on a standalone device, or embedded directly in an application.

+BGP-X routes traffic across routing domains: clearnet (BGP-routed internet, including all satellite internet services), BGP-X overlay, and mesh islands (WiFi 802.11s, LoRa, Bluetooth).
+Any domain can reach any other domain through domain bridge nodes.
+There is no required domain ordering.
+Paths may traverse any combination of domains, any number of times, with no protocol-level maximum on total hops.

 BGP-X does not replace the Border Gateway Protocol.
 It uses the public internet as one of several transport substrates while implementing a parallel, privacy-first routing plane that is identity-based, multi-hop by default, cryptographically enforced at every layer, and capable of routing between multiple network domains without restriction.

 ---